Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Collision Avoidance Maneuver Design

-The selection of the first starting point determines the convergence of the algorithm to a local optimum of the original, non-convex, problem.
-However, as it will be illustrated in Sec. \ref{sec:MandmIterations}, the problem appears to have only two two local minima on the opposite side of the elliptical boundary of the avoidance region.
+The selection of the first starting point determines the algorithm's convergence to a local optimum of the original, non-convex, problem.
+However, as will be illustrated in Sec. \ref{sec:MandmIterations}, for alert times on the order of two orbits, the problem appears to have only two local minima on opposite sides of the elliptical boundary of the avoidance region.
 Thus, two initial starting points determined by $\bvec{\Delta r}^{1,0}_{CA} = \pm \bvec{\Delta r}^{*}_{CA}$ are sufficient to automatically identify the global minimum.
+More guesses are needed for longer alert times, but this is not a practical issue thanks to the efficiency of the method and because \gls{cam}s are preferably executed close to the conjunctions \cite{Patera2003}.